Extension studies for filmmakers and cinematographers

 5 days international Masterclasses March 19th -23rd 2018

-Supported by the Hubertus-Altgelt-Stiftung, there'll be 22 sponsored placed for media students - they can aply for a grant to visit the Masterclasses for free.
-To apply, please send
+Supported by the Hubertus-Altgelt-Stiftung, there were 25 sponsored placed for media students - they could aply for a grant to visit the Masterclasses for free.

 • a short letter of motivation (< ½ page)